 History 7th Grade (Geography)

-This course treats United States history thematically, focusing on the enduring ideals of the Revolution, the continuing centrality of the Constitution, the drivers of social reform movements, the legacy of the Civil War and the concept of total war.
+This course treats United States history and civics thematically, focusing on the enduring ideals of the Revolution, the continuing centrality of the Constitution, the drivers of social reform movements, and the legacy of challenging times, such as the Civil War.
 Students discuss current events every day, leading to discussions about the United States' role in world affairs as well as its responsibilities at home.
 The course emphasizes engaged discussion, reflective writing, and thoughtful reading of primary and secondary sources.

 World History 1